willow-ahrens/willow-ahrens.github.io/_pages/about.md

 - February 3, 2025: Systec is in the [MIT News](https://news.mit.edu/2025/user-friendly-system-can-help-developers-build-more-efficient-simulations-and-ai-models-0203)!

-- December 18, 2025: Our publication ["Finch: Sparse and Structured Array Programming with Control Flow"](http://arxiv.org/abs/2404.16730) has been accepted to OOPSLA 2025!
+- December 18, 2025: Our publication ["Finch: Sparse and Structured Tensor Programming with Control Flow"](https://doi.org/10.1145/3720473) has been accepted to OOPSLA 2025!

 - October 27, 2024: I'm excited to announce that I will be joining the faculty of Georgia Tech as an Assistant Professor starting August 1st, 2025.